 In the Run Now section, select Let users run jobs manually using Run Now to enable the functionality.

-Clear the tick box if only Server Administrators can run flows manually.
+Clear the check box if only Server Administrators can run flows manually.

-Supported in Tableau Server and Tableau Online starting in version 2021.2.0
+Supported in Tableau Server and Tableau Cloud starting in version 2021.2.0

 Set this option to control whether users can connect to Einstein Discovery to run predictive models against data in their flow.

 You can use Einstein Discovery-powered models to bulk score predictions for the data in your flow when authoring flows on the web.
 Predictions can help you make better informed decisions and take actions to improve your business outcomes.

 You'll need to configure additional settings to include predictions in our flow.
 For more information, see Add Einstein Discovery Predictions to your flow(Link opens in a new window) and Configure Einstein Discovery Integration(Link opens in a new window).

 In a web browser, sign in to the server as an administrator and go to the site in which you want to enable Tableau Prep Extensions.
 In that site, click Settings > Extensions.

 In the Tableau Prep Extensions section, select Let users connect to Einstein Discovery to enable the functionality.